|

 their lives to helping the African people.

-grade, it is the hub for The Yetebon Project.
+school, it is the hub for The Yetebon Project.
 It also offers vocational and

 skills